-In 2008, Melissa Villa and her daughter, Francesca, started a humble project of helping Melissa’s deaf and mute childhood friend, Luz who is living in the slums with her two daughters.
-Melissa and Francesca helped Luz by sending her two daughters to school.
+In 2008, Melissa Villa and her daughter, Francesca, started a humble project of helping Melissa’s deaf and mute childhood friend, Luz and her two young daughters.
 Two years later, Melissa was introduced to the community of Ulingan by Manila-based Belgian photo journalist, Sidney Snoeck, through his photos posted online.
 The powerful effect of the photos defied physical and territorial boundaries.
 Upon seeing pictures of children covered in black soot and dirt, Melissa was so touched and she knew that she had to do something for those children.
+Together with Francesca and her husband, Clif, established Project PEARLS in California as a 501c3 non-profit organization.

 Thankfully, in 2013, the National Housing Authority relocated the families from Ulingan to a newly developed community in Brgy.
 Batia, Bocaue, Bulacan.
 The children can now freely play in a safe and smoke- free environment.
 Up to this day, Project PEARLS continues to support the relocated families by conducting outreach activities every month and by giving scholarship grants to the children.
 A Learning Center was also established in Brgy.
 Batia for the nursery scholars to whom we also provide free breakfast everyday.